 Keeping these six steps in mind, and following them, should help you create effective manufacturing training programs at your work.

-Let us know if you have any questions, and stay tuned for similar articles from us in the future.
+Let us know if you have any questions, and check out the following articles if you’re interested in learning more about online manufacturing training:

 - Online manufacturing training courses

-- Enterprise learning management system (LMS) for manufacturers
+- Convergence learning management system (LMS) for manufacturers

 - Mobile training apps